Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

 No refund is offered for missed lessons as Center costs do not decrease when a child misses school.
 Moreover, irregular attendance affects other families taking the same class because it has a negative affect on the education process.

-If the Center has to cancel school during the year for any reason, like Snow day, the make-up date will be offered (March 29, 2020 – for 2019-2020 school year).
+If the Center has to cancel school during the year for any reason the make-up date will be offered.

-If the Center cannot offer a make-up day or a family does not enroll for the next semester, families will not be charged for lessons canceled by the Center.
-If the invoice has already been issued for the canceled lesson, and the payment by the family has been made, a credit will be issued to the family on a subsequent invoice, which the family can choose to apply to the next semester, get a refund for, or donate the value of the credit to the Center as a charitable contribution.
+If the Center cannot offer a make-up day, families will not be charged for lessons canceled by the Center.
+If the payment by the family has been made, a credit will be issued to the family on a subsequent invoice, which the family can choose to apply to the next semester, get a refund for, or donate the value of the credit to the Center as a charitable contribution.

 Photo and Video Recording